Skip to main content

 • Identify key career aspirations and the support needed to achieve those goals.

-• Indicate actionable plans to create and nurture a supportive environment that encourages collaboration and empowerment among women in the profession.
+• Indicate actionable plans to create and nurture a supportive environment that encourages collaboration and empowerment in the profession.

 3:20 PM – 4:45 PM EDT